 The federal training year for the purpose of this policy is the federal fiscal year (October 1 through September 30).

-If an eligible employee is called to active duty for a period longer than 15 calendar days, the employee will be paid for all regular workdays falling within the first 15 days, only if such time is served for the purpose of discharging an obligation of annual active duty for training as described above.
+If an eligible employee is called to active duty for a period longer than 21 work days, the employee will be paid for all regular workdays falling within the first 21 work days, only if such time is served for the purpose of discharging an obligation of annual active duty for training as described above.

-If the employee has been on military active duty for training leave for 15 days or less, the employee shall return to work at the beginning of the first regularly scheduled work period following completion of service, after allowance for safe travel home and an eight-hour rest period.
+If the employee has been on military active duty for training leave for 21 work days or less, the employee shall return to work at the beginning of the first regularly scheduled work period following completion of service, after allowance for safe travel home and an eight-hour rest period.

 Employees shall be allowed to use paid military leave for travel to and from their place of duty and for the time spent on militarily obligated status or military duty regardless of the length of their military status or duty.
-Paid military leave may not exceed 15 calendar days or 120 hours.
+Paid military leave may not exceed 21 work.

 Federal/State Military Leave Without Pay